 I'm not saying an allopathic vaccine cure can't be found.
 It may very well be and I hope there is

-The truth is there is an incredibly inexpensive cure for swine flu, and flu in general, and it's
+The truth is there is an incredibly inexpensive remedy or tool for swine flu, and flu in

-Is There An Herbal Cure for Swine Flu?
+Is There An Herbal Solution for Swine Flu?

-There is a cure.
-It's not cayenne pepper,
+There is a solution, I believe.
+It's not cayenne pepper, though, although cayenne

 In Russia, garlic is called the "Russian Penicillin" due to garlic's formidable antiseptic and